-The workforce covers a range of scientific field, professional and trade occupations and the More to Mining Careers Guide shows the diverse skills, qualifications and experience that the industry needs.
+The workforce covers a range of scientific field, professional and trade occupations with diverse skills, qualifications and experience.

 Two thirds of the mining workforce has a Certificate III or higher, 26 per cent of the mining workforce holds a university degree and more than four per cent of the workforce are currently apprentices and trainees.
 It’s a highly skilled workforce which increasingly needs new skills in data analytics, mathematics and even gaming.

-The resources sector is the largest total employer of mining engineers, geologists and geophysicists, industrial, mechanical and production engineers, production managers, metallurgists and physicists, and the third-biggest employer of environmental scientists, employing more than 9428 directly and indirectly.
+The resources sector is the largest total employer of mining engineers, geologists and geophysicists, industrial, mechanical and production engineers, production managers, metallurgists and physicists, and the third-biggest employer of environmental scientists.

 Why is the minerals industry so male-dominated?

-While women currently make up just 16.1% of the mining workforce, the industry is working hard to diversify its workforce.
+While women currently make up around 18 per cent of the mining workforce, the industry is working hard to diversify its workforce.